 Safety In Switzerland

-Just like all European countries, Switzerland is a relatively safe place to visit.
-Thefts, robberies, bag snatching and scams are prevalent in big cities so always be guarded.
-Major cities like Zurich and Geneva are under the constant threat of a terror attack, as with all major cities in Europe, but security measures are in place and this should not affect your plans.
+Just like most European countries, Switzerland is a relatively safe place to visit.
+Thefts and scams targeting tourists are prevalent in all big cities so always be mindful.
+Major cities like Zurich and Geneva are under the constant threat of a terror attack but security measures are in place and this should not affect your plans.
 Based on my own travel experiences in Switzerland I wouldn’t leave home without travel insurance no matter how safe the destination is considered.
 You can still miss flights, lose your luggage or break a leg, especially if you’re as accident prone as I am.
 For this reason I recommend checking out the travel insurance plan that World Nomads can offer you a few weeks or months before you plan to visit Switzerland.

 Top Things To Do In Switzerland